guikk/CloudComputingARMProject/worklog/Journal.md

 ## October 24th

 - Most of the imports do not work, string and memory methods are not recognized and labeled with "undefined"

+- Learned that I can't just import standard C libraries, because they have to be available in the toolkit instead of my operating system.

+## October 27th

+- Imported some `<string.h>` functions to be able to compare strings

+- Now the parsing works and the reset and echo methods too